-Parallax is the next rung in the ladder.
-Direct measurement doesn't work for figuring out how far away the Sun is.
+Direct measurement doesn't work for figuring out how far away the planets are.
 For that we use an extension of triangulation called Parallax.
 If you hold your finger up in front of your eyes, and close one eye at a time, you see a shift in your finger's relative position with respect to distant objects.
 This is parallax!
 It can be used to calculate the distance to our Solar System neighbors and nearby stars.
 All you need for this to work is a more distant star that doesn't move when the target object is viewed from different locations.